 What’s Happening at the Nest?

 Following the completion of FledgeWatch we’ve been periodically scanning the surrounding building signs and rooftops.
 In that time, we’ve seen the adults and the fledglings on numerous occasions.
-As the fledglings age, they will begin makin larger movements and spend less time in the general vicinity of the nest box.
+As the fledglings age, they will begin making larger movements and spend less time in the general vicinity of the nest box.
 With that in mind, we will be shutting off the camera stream on Friday, 6/21.

 We want to extend a very sincere thanks to all of our viewers and we look forward to bringing you the stream again early next spring!